nlfiedler/akashita/README.md

 ### AWS Configuration

 The Amazon Web Services credentials and region will need to be configured, as described at [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/), under **Getting Started**.
 This is typically done by putting the credentials in `~/.aws/credentials` and setting the region in the `AWS_REGION` environment variable.
-Alternatively, the region can be set in the akashita configuration file (see `docs/example.config`).
+Alternatively, these can be set in the akashita configuration file (see `docs/example.config`).

 ### Deploying